7 Types of Mergers and Acquisitions (M&A) + Real Examples

 Kison Patel is the Founder and CEO of DealRoom, a Chicago-based diligence management software that uses Agile principles to innovate and modernize the finance industry.
 As a former M&A advisor with over a decade of experience, Kison developed DealRoom after seeing first hand a number of deep-seated, industry-wide structural issues and inefficiencies.

-When a company is deciding on a corporate development strategy, the type of acquisitions it is looking to make will often determine the strategy even before a long list of potential targets is developed.
-DealRoom has worked with companies on every manner of deal, so we decided to provide readers with a brief overview of each of the different types of acquisition, along with an indicative example.
+DealRoom has worked with companies on every manner of deal, so we decided to provide readers with a brief overview of each type of acquisition, along with an indicative example.

 The 7 Types of Mergers and Acquisitions